"Jesus called out with a loud voice, 'Father, into your hands I commit my spirit.' When he had said this, he breathed his last" (Luke 23:46).

 Jesus was ready to be deposited into the holy hands of the Father, the greatest hands of all.
 He will never again be in our hands, but we will be in His hands.
 Do you deposit your all in the hands of the Father, or do you deposit some in His hands and hold on to the rest?

-Prayer: Father, I realize that there may be some things that I have been unwilling to let go of—to entrust to Your care.
+Prayer: Father, I realize that there may be some things that I have been unwilling to let go of—unwilling to entrust to Your care.
 Today I want to deposit my all into Your hands.
 I pray in the name of Jesus.
 Amen.

-"Into your hands I commit my spirit; redeem me, Lord, my faithful God" (Psalm 31:5).
+"Into your hands I commit my spirit; deliver me, Lord, my faithful God" (Psalm 31:5).

 Learn more in Dr. Michael Youssef's sermon Seven Awesome Statements from the Cross, Part 6: LISTEN NOW | WATCH NOW